DeltaGamingCH/FINANCEZ/README.md

 ## User Interface & User Experience
 ### UI / UX
-Financez should be minimal, modern and easy to use.
+Financez should be minimal, modern and easy to use application.
 Users should have a haptic feeling when using the app.
 The use of the app should be easy to understand and act as expected.

 ### Typography
 The fonts used 'Metropolis' belongs to the Unlicensed font License and can be viewed [here](https://google.com).